nodeshift-archived/license-reporter/README.md

 ========= WARNING UNKNOWN LICENSES ==========
 ```

-The other cases where a license can be `UNKNOWN`, is when the license name has the value 'UNKNOWN' or a URL for the license is not found or license name begins with the word 'Custom' or empty ''.
+The other cases where a license can be `UNKNOWN`, is when the license name has the value 'UNKNOWN' or license name begins with the word 'Custom' or empty ''.

+## Proprietary Licenses

+Some dependencies, which may be internal components that are not open source, may need to be considered seperately.
+The recommendation here is to not flag those licenses as UNKNOWN, but rather flag them as `Proprietary`.
+The `unified-list` could be the most appropriate way of handling this where an entry could be provided for licenses that fall into this category with additional metadata to be consistent with other license types encouraged.
+The tool cannot infer such cases and the end users best judgement is the way to proceed here.
+We welcome PRs if this is a requirement that you are trying to solve.

 ## XMl, JSON, YAML and HTML